adamucho/Workspace/Week_03_Layout/06_HTML_CSS_Lab/startup-matchmaker/README.md

 **Setup files/folders**

 >
->*est. time to complete - ~10 - 15 mins*
+>*est. time to complete - ~10 - 20 mins*

 1. Create a new repo on GitHub called `startup-matchmaker`

-2. Clone this repository to your `workspace/Week_03_Layout/06_HTML_CSS_Practice`
+2. Clone this repository to your `workspace/Week_03_Layout/06_HTML_CSS_Practice` folder

-3. Copy/paste the contents (not the folder) of the `startup-matchmaker-starter` folder in the class repo for this unit
+3. Copy/paste the contents (not the folder) of the `sm_starter` folder into your newly created folder

-4. Make your first commit ("starter code added")
+4. Make your first commit in GitHub "starter code added")

 5. Create a  `css` folder in your `startup-matchmaker/` folder